-Mexico City is paradise for history buffs but regardless of your age or interests, the one place you must visit while there is the National Museum of Anthropology (Museo Nacional de Antropologica).
+Mexico City is a paradise for history buffs but regardless of your age or interests, the one place you must visit while there is the National Museum of Anthropology (Museo Nacional de Antropologica).
 It’s home to the world’s largest collections of archaeological and anthropological artifacts from pre-Hispanic Mayan civilizations to the Spanish conquest.
 It’s the most visited museum in the entire country.

 Kids seem to find the gory aspects of Aztec and Mayan history intriguing and resonate to a lot of the animal carvings and religious symbolism around the sun and the moon that can be seen here.
 Plus, it’s awesome to know they’ll open the pages of a school textbook someday and see these artifacts on the pages, if they haven’t already.